plechi/mini-geocoder/README.md

 ```
 ###Pagination and limiting number of results.

-To paginate over the results, you have two possibilities:
+To paginate over the results, there are two possibilities:

 **Slicing**: Separating the Result with no knowledge about the total number of elements.